 Assert Our Name

 We are human Beings.
 I am a human Being and I declare “I am”.
 You are a human Being and you also declare “I am”.
-We are Beings amongst all living Beings on and with earth.
+We are Beings amongst all living Beings in the entire universe.
+Science notes we truly are made of stars.

-Using a capital B in Being distinguishes the name from the verb being.
+A capital B in Being is to distinguish the name from the verb being.
 Further, it appears we are not only human.
 Why then do some refer to human Beings as humans?
 Does naming us as humans (disregarding the name Being) serve an objectionable objective, a learned profession-sustaining belief or misguided intension?

 When thoroughly thought through, this linguistic disappearing trick initiates grouping “humans” by race, by color, by ethnic background, by age, by class, by bracket, by code, by culture, by language, by beliefs, by views and so on.
-Classification, categorization, segregation and separation spreads throughout relations due to this initial vital communication flaw, the absence of Being.
+Classification, categorization, segregation and separation spreads vicariously throughout relations due to this initial vital communication flaw, the absence of the one sane name we, all who live, share and bare and bear for more.

 Definitions found in the US Code reveals quite unabashedly how legal laws diminish living Beings down to the simplest manipulative form, from human to man to animal to pest to corps, none of which are clearly recognized as Beings.